 Explanation of PV diagram:

-- The fluid changes from liquid to vapour isothermally if the source is at high temperature.
+- The fluid changes from liquid to vapour isothermally if the source is at a high temperature.
 This vaporization process occurs at constant pressure and increasing volume.

 - At the turbine end, the gas expands reversibly and adiabatically and it follows the equation of state for an adiabatic and reversible process.

-- The fluid changes from a gas to liquid isothermally if the source is at low temperature.
+- The fluid changes from a gas to liquid isothermally if the source is at a low temperature.
 This condensation process occurs at constant pressure and decreasing volume.

 - At the compressor end, the liquid is compressed reversibly and adiabatically by increasing its pressure to the original point.